jjmedinaariza/modelling_book/docs/08-regression_new.md

 <img src="08-regression_new_files/figure-html/unnamed-chunk-10-1.png" width="672" />

-The `geom_smooth` function asks for a geom with the regression line, `method=lm` asks for the linear regression line, `se=FALSE` asks for just the line to be printed, the other arguments specify the color and thickness of the line.
+The `geom_smooth` function asks for a geom with the regression line, `method=lm` asks for the linear regression line, `se=FALSE` asks for just the line to be printed, the other arguments specify the colour and thickness of the line.

 What that line is doing is giving you guesses (predictions) for the values of violent crime based in the information that we have about the level of unemployment.
 It gives you one possible guess for the value of violence for every possible value of unemployment and links them all together in a straight line.